AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 #### Determining Porosity of Sand
 In order to fabricate the prototype reactor, the Dissolved Gas subteam needed to determine the appropriate fluidization velocity to fluidize (i.e. suspend) the sand in the reactor.

-The fluidization velocity of the sand is dependent on the sand's density, the kinematic viscosity of water, the reactor's cross sectional area, the height of the sand bed, and the porosity of the sand bed, as shown in [Equation 1](#Equation-1).
+The fluidization velocity of the sand is dependent on the sand's density, the kinematic viscosity of water, the reactor's cross-sectional area, the height of the sand bed, and the porosity of the sand bed, as shown in [Equation 1](#Equation-1).

-To determine porosity, the following steps were taken, adapted from the work of [Ms. Worth](https://socratic.org/questions/how-do-scientists-measure-the-porosity-of-soil).
+To determine porosity, the subteam took the following steps, adapted from the work of [Ms. Worth](https://socratic.org/questions/how-do-scientists-measure-the-porosity-of-soil).

 The subteam acquired silica sand from the AguaClara laboratory.
 The subteam measured the volume of the sand ($V_{sample}$) in a graduated cylinder.
 In a second graduated cylinder, the subteam measured an excess volume of water.
 Then, water from the second graduated cylinder was poured over the sand in the first graduated cylinder until the top of the meniscus was level with the sand bed.
 Next, the volume of water added to the sand ($V_{pore}$) was determined by subtracting the final volume from the initial volume of water in the second graduated cylinder.
 The porosity of the sand bed was then calculated using the following formula: